Articles on Talmidi Theology

-The topic being reviewed here is why Talmidis should not accept any belief in reincarnation, not that other religions should not accept the belief.
+The topic being reviewed here, is why Talmidis should not accept any belief in reincarnation, not that other religions should not accept the belief.
 Yahwism accepts the fact that other religions exist, and is not opposed to other religions having their own beliefs.
 What is criticised here, is the acceptance by Talmidis of any belief in reincarnation because of its psychological consequences.

-Main reasons for the rejection of reincarnation
+Main reasons for the rejection of Reincarnation

-Yahwism concentrates on the now, on what is done in this life; reincarnation concentrates the mind on a life not yet lived.
-Secondly, it is inherently unjust to punish someone for someone else’s sins – to punish someone for sins they are completely unaware of.
+Yahwism concentrates on the now, on what is done in this life; reincarnation instead concentrates the mind on a life not yet lived.
+Secondly, it is inherently unjust to punish someone for someone else’s sins – moreover, to punish someone for sins they are completely unaware of.

 The doctrine also assumes that there is no access to universal knowledge in the afterlife, hence the need to keep coming back and learn what one didn’t learn before.
-It assumes that many lives are needed in the struggle to attain a clearer understanding of ourselves and of God, because this understanding is not possible in the afterlife.
+It assumes that many lives are needed in the struggle to attain a clearer understanding of ourselves and of God, because this understanding is supposedly not possible in the afterlife.